 It is his third conference award of the season - and the seventh of his career.

 Bell set a new program record with the sixth conference award of his career.

-It is the third weekly conference honor for Bell.
+It is the fifth weekly conference honor of Bell's career.

 SOPHOMORE YEAR | 2013-14: Mountain West champion in the indoor pole vault...shared the conference title with teammate Joey Uhle after both cleared 17'7" and were unable to break the tie during a jump-off...participant at the NCAA Outdoor Championships (West Preliminary)...two-time all-conference selection...ranked among the nation’s top 25 during both the indoor and outdoor regular seasons...improved #7 standing on the Academy’s all-time indoor list following the 17'7" clearance at the conference meet...named the Mountain West Athlete of the Week following a runner-up finish at the New Mexico Invitational...posted a (then) career-best height of 17'6½" at that meet...debuted in eighth on the program’s all-time list during the outdoor season...recorded a personal-best clearance of 17'6½" to win the Air Force Relays...also won the pole vault at the Jack Christiansen Invitational...finished second at the MW Championships with a height of 17'1"...cleared 17'3" to finish 14th at the NCAA West Preliminary...earned the team’s Field Athlete of the Week on two occasions.